mattvenn/piffin/reaction_timer/lesson-3.md

 ## Running the program : 10 minutes

-When it comes to testing the program there are a few things to bear in mind:
+Ask the students to run the program.
+It will fail with this error:

+`RuntimeError: No access to /dev/mem.
+Try running as root!`

-* We can only access the GPIOs as the super user.
+This is because we can only access the GPIOs as the super user (root).
+Here's how to run Idle as the super user:
-* We'll get a warnings once we've used the GPIOs once.

-We can ignore the warnings, but we need a way to run the program as the super user to get anything to work.

 * Close Idle,
 * Open a terminal (start menu->accessories->lxterminal),
 * Type `gksudo idle` and press enter,
 * A warning window will pop up which you can ignore,
 * Now open your program as before and use `f5` to run.

-Remember that we expect a warning about the GPIO already being in use.

 ## Build the circuit : 15 minutes